csgrimes1/chihuahua/README.md

    root.

 If you use Grunt to run your test suite, you do not need a task runner module.
-It is possible to just `require('chihuahua')` in your Gruntfile, then code a task that calls `runModules`.
+It is possible to just `require('chihuahua-tester')` in your Gruntfile, then code a task that calls `runModules`.

 ---